Alcohol and Brain Health

 • Drinking earlier and with food

-• Hydrating before and after drinking
+• Staying hydrated before and after drinking

 • Stopping alcohol intake at least three hours before bed

-Supporting Recovery Through the Gut–Brain Axis
+Supporting Balance Through the Gut–Brain Axis

 References: